Going Back to Work During and After COVID-19

 6 positive steps to move forward

-It can be emotionally challenging when returning to work after weeks of working at home to comply with CDC requirements.
+It can be emotionally challenging when returning to work after weeks of working remotely to comply with CDC requirements.
 How affectively we manage the transition is critical.
 Consider the following steps:

 1) Stay connected with family and friends during breaks or lunch time.
 A check-in may be helpful for you and your loved ones especially until you are back into your work routine.